jameshume/jehtech/src/html/arm.md

 2. The stack is really unwound and cleanups are run

 A **virtual register set** is a buffer area used to hold copied of the real machine registers and other relevant machine state so that, for example, the first phase can search for a propogation barrier without actually modifying the real machine state.
 It is used in stack unwinding as an abstraction of the processor's register state during an exception and plays a critical role in decoding, simulating, and restoring the state of the processor during stack unwinding.

+...
+TODO - the rest ...
+I don't have to look at this any longer so leaving it here for now ...

 ## Context Switching
 ### References